mkosir/demozap/README.md

 - name file as **`[filename].demotab.[ext]`**
 - run **`$ npx demotab generate`**

-Use created DemoTab components. 🎉
+Use created demos 🎉

 ## Generated DemoTab Files

-- By default generated files will be prefixed with `_` for example:
+- By default generated demos will be prefixed with `_` for example:
   `MyComponent.demotab.jsx` & `MyComponent.demotab.css` -> `_MyComponent.jsx`
 - You can set custom prefix with `--prefix` flag:
   `$ demotab generate --prefix=CustomPrefix`